-I am going to start with the biggie, May Lindstrom's the Clean dirt.
-Oh how I wanted to love this product with it's luxe packaging and May's impeccable marketing, I know more fans than I do otherwise but recently I have started through my honesty about my dislike for the product started to hear others agree with me, mainly in hushed tones, but I know I am not alone.
-This product is marketed as a cleansing clay, for my skin type (sensitive) I only ever attempted to use it at most once per week as an exfoliant, dear readers had I not been so restrained I fear I wouldn't have much of a face left at this point.
+I am going to start with the biggie, May Lindstrom’s the Clean dirt.
+Oh how I wanted to love this product with it’s luxe packaging and May’s impeccable marketing, I know more fans than I do otherwise but recently through my honesty about my dislike for the product have started to hear others agree with me, mainly in hushed tones, but I know I am not alone.
+This product is marketed as a cleansing clay, for my skin type (sensitive) I only ever attempted to use it at most once per week as an exfoliant, dear readers had I not been so restrained I fear I wouldn’t have much of a face left at this point.
 This cleansing clay is a mix of clays, bicarbonate of soda, sea salt and spices with some vitamin C and other ingredients such as rose, marshmallow and calendula.

 It all sounds innocent enough but I kid you not, this stuff is potent and costs a pretty penny too with it being sold in the UK for £46.
 First of all I am going to say I find the gingerbread scent a little disconcerting, it smells like I want my food to smell but not my skincare.
 However the mayor issue I have with this exfoliator is that it is just too harsh for my skin, leaving me with red, blotchy skin that is drier and flakier than when I started.
 I have tried to make it work sadly without much luck, adding an oil rather than just water makes the mixture slightly kinder to skin and helps with the flakiness (although not the redness), but if I am paying £46 for something I want it to work well on it’s own, you shouldn’t need to add anything else in.
 Looking at the ingredients list my finger is pointed at two ingredients, the salt, which in this blend is left rather chunky which is unpleasant and the bicarbonate of soda which is notorious for causing rashes for people in deodorants due to it’s PH level, so I simply can’t understand it’s purpose in a facial skincare product.
 If you are after something similar but are of a sensitive nature like me, De Mamiel (Edit: De Mamiel also contains baking soda but is so much gentler on the skin, so overall the formulation is much better in my opinion), Mel Millis and Antonia Burrell all have options that my skin enjoys much more, so may be worth a try for you.

 The SW Basics cleanser I believe came to me through a beauty box, it is not a product I would have purchased, but having enjoyed very much the lip balm and the cream I decided to open it up and give it try.
 The first thing I found rather unpleasant was that the metal cap had already rusted by the time I came to open it, not a deal breaker by itself, but not what I would expect from a product.
-This "cleanser" contains a simple three ingredients, rosewater, glycerin and tea trea oil, you have to use it with a cotton pad and it says to remove with water.
+This “cleanser” contains a simple three ingredients, rosewater, glycerine and tea tree oil, you have to use it with a cotton pad and it says to remove with water.
 I do use this product and will finish it off, but just like micellar water the thought of using it as my only cleanse sends shivers down my spine, so it is used as a first cleanse.
-Firstly the glycerin and tea tree feel greasy and heavy on the skin, so as soon as I apply I can't wait to follow it up with something else to take the feeling away.
-Secondly whilst it does an OK job of removing make up, my skin is far from cleansed after use, considering the whole SW Basics less is more philosophy this product just isn't what I expected given the quality of the other products I had tried.
+Firstly the glycerine and tea tree feel greasy and heavy on the skin, so as soon as I apply I can’t wait to follow it up with something else to take the feeling away.
+Secondly whilst it does an OK job of removing make up, my skin is far from cleansed after use, considering the whole SW Basics less is more philosophy this product just isn’t what I expected given the quality of the other products I had tried.

 Another big player in the green beauty community, Josh Rosebrook and his Cacao antioxidant mask.
 I love the Oculus eye treatment so had high expectations for this mask but sadly it won’t be a repurchase.
 Whilst the cacao definitely does leave you with slightly brighter more even toned skin, the dry texture of this mask means it flakes badly as it dries, meaning I can only use it whilst sat in the bath.
 Given the high price point, if I was bowled over by it’s application and performance then I would happily repurchase, sadly this did none of those things for me and so I will give a miss in favour of the more economical dry powder masks or something creamy like Pai skincare.